Rabies is a viral disease that is spread most often from the bite of a rabid animal to another animal or to a human.

 Symptoms and Complications

 From the point where the rabies virus entered the body, the virus moves towards the brain along the nerves.
-A person may show the first signs of rabies an average of 1 to 3 months after the virus enters the body.
-In humans, the first symptoms of the disease are non-specific and resemble other viral infections.
+A person may show the first signs of rabies 10 to 50 days after the virus enters the body.
 They include:

 - pain or tingling at the bite site